-So, they take two of their bestselling items, and compare them, side-by-side, to help prospects decide which, if any, is right for them.
+So, they take two of their bestselling items and compare them side-by-side to help prospects decide which, if any, is right for them.
 And if neither is a good fit?
-There’s an opportunity to get their email address, providing they visit their site, of course.
+There’s an opportunity to get their email address, provided they visit their site, of course.

 But that’s not all…